 FedEx and UPS identify over 100 accessorial surcharges, many with variations in names and cost for a single service.
 Our data shows nearly 300 additional fees that are not a part of the base shipping rates!

-The most common FedEx and UPS accessorial fees include:
+Most common FedEx and UPS accessorial fees include:

 - Dimensional Weight Pricing